Skip to content

 through the following calculations:

-You can also visit the link to edge workload workload need unitary hourly need for Default edge usage pattern’s full calculation graph.
+You can also visit the link to Unitary hourly need for Default edge usage pattern’s full calculation graph.

 total_hourly_need_across_usage_patterns